You may also like:

 We have talked about the air filter boxes, the batteries and the vents right behind the engine and how mice make nests in there, but the reason behind all that is the warmth provided by the engine itself and, of course, the enclosure of the vehicle… However, when rodents nest in everyday driven cars, they do it because of the heat, and they prefer to be close to it.
 That is why nests located directly on top of the motor are not something uncommon.

-The same principle that applies to properties, applies to vehicles too and it states the following: If you have a rat infestation, you are not likely to have any mice living nearby.
-Mice and rats don’t live together, anywhere.
+The same principle applies to properties applies to vehicles, too, and it states the following: If you have a rat infestation, you are not likely to have any mice living nearby.
+Mice and rats don’t live together anywhere.
 Rats are predatorial to mice, so you can imagine what would happen.

 depositphotos / By PhanuwatNandee

 So… “How to get rid of mice in my car engine?”
 You may ask.
 The right question is how to prevent them from getting there in the first place.
-And, you might do a double take when you see a face looking at your from the glove compartment or an air filter but, just like any other wild creature, rats and mice are unaware of the social boundaries.
+And you might do a double-take when you see a face looking at you from the glove compartment or an air filter, but, just like any other wild creature, rats and mice are unaware of the social boundaries.
 But yes, if you were never expecting to be so vulgarly charged by mother nature, it may come as a surprise to have a rat peeking out between your timing belts.

-Blocking any possible entryways is always a good idea, although you need to be extra careful not to completely shut any vets and air scoops to the engine.
-That could resolve in poor air quality in the cabin or overheating of the engine.
-Most people install metal mesh around the openings of bigger scoops spoilers and etc. If you colour the mesh black it could be almost invisible.
-This mesh can’t be devoured by rodents, and it is a great solution.
+Blocking any possible entryways is always a good idea, although you need to be extra careful not to completely shut any vents and air scoops to the engine.
+That could resolve poor air quality in the cabin or overheating of the engine.
+Most people install metal mesh around the openings of bigger scoops, spoilers and etc. If you colour the mesh black, it could be almost invisible.
+This mesh can’t be devoured by rodents, which is a great solution.